 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Thomas M. Gill, M.D., of the Yale School of Medicine in New Haven, Connecticut, is the corresponding author.
+Authors: Sebastian Ziegelmayer, M.D., of the Technical University of Munich in Munich, Germany, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.